Guts/mkdocs-rss-plugin/docs/usage/configuration.md

 To fill each [item description element](https://www.w3schools.com/xml/rss_tag_title_link_description_item.asp), the plugin first tries to retrieve the value of the keyword `description` from the [page metadata].

 If the page has no meta, then the plugin retrieves the first number of characters of the page content defined by this setting.
-Retrieved content is raw markdown.
+Retrieved content is the raw markdown converted rougthly into HTML.

 `abstract_chars_count`: number of characters to use as item description.